ilyamosk/PHW251B/README.md

 # Welcome to the official GitHub repo for the PHW251B Data Visualization course at the University of California, Berkeley!

+## Course Instructors
+- Professor - Rain Mocello, PhD
-Author / Adjunct Lecturer - Ilya Moskalenko, MPH
+- (Author) Adjunct Lecturer - Ilya Moskalenko, MPH

-Professor - Rain Mocello, PhD

 ##  Repository Organization